 How do you define Great Work?

-Great Work is a combination of work that results in great products and personally rewarding work experience.
+Great Work is a combination of work that results in great products and personally rewarding work experiences.

 Great products for me, the ones I want to build, strike a balance between frivolity and utility that creates an engaged user base that will drive the metrics important to your business.
 Think of a stop sign as being a product of pure utility and Pokemon Go as one of pure frivolity…I want to build products that fall somewhere between the two.